amendl/SuperNEMO_ML_applications/README.md

 2. create python virtual environment (if not done yet)
 3. install [packages](#required-software) (if not done yet)
 4. load python virtual environment
+## Working with real data (temporary solution)
+We test models on real data and compared them with [TKEvent](https://github.com/TomasKrizak/TKEvent).
+Unfortunately, it is not possible to open `root` files produced by [TKEvent](https://github.com/TomasKrizak/TKEvent) library since this library might be built with different version of python and libstdc++.
+Fortunately, workaround exists.
+We need to download and build two versions of [TKEvent](https://github.com/TomasKrizak/TKEvent).
+First version will be built in the manner described in [TKEvent](https://github.com/TomasKrizak/TKEvent) README.md.
+The second library shoudl be build (we ignore the `red_to_tk` target) with following steps:

+1.`module add ROOT` where `ROOT` is version of `root` library used by `tensorflow` 2.`TKEvent/TKEvent/install.sh` to build library

+Now, we can use `red_to_tk` from the first library to obtain root file with `TKEvent` objects and open this root file with the second version of `TKEvent` library.
+## Working with real data (future-proof)
+If the collaboration will want to use keras models inside software, the best way is probably to use [cppflow](https://github.com/serizba/cppflow) .
+It is single header c++ library for acessing TensoFlow C api.
+This means that we will not have to build TensorFlow from source and we should not be restricted by root/python/gcc/libstdc++ version nor calling conventions.

 # Description of files
  * `lib.py` -  small library with some functions that are reused across this project
  * `number_of_tracks_classification.py`